Sign in

 If you want to use custom HTML instead of available signature templates, switch to the HTML tab when creating a signature.
 Then select Edit as HTML.

-Edit as HTML
+Edit as HTML.

 Set a default signature for your team #

-The Signatures tab on the Shared Email Templates pane
+The Signatures tab in the add-in pane.

 2. Select a folder with your team’s signatures.
-Use the dropdown menus available in the lower part of the pane to choose which signature(s) will be used by default for new messages and/or for replies and forwards.
+Use the dropdown menus available in the lower part of the pane to choose which signatures will be used by default for new messages and/or for replies and forwards.

 You can also set up a default team signature for new messages or for replies and forwards by selecting the corresponding option from the ellipsis menu next to the signature.

-Setting a default signature
+Set up a default signature for your team.

 How a default team signature works #

-When you insert a team template into an email message, the corresponding default team signature is inserted as well.
+When you insert a team template into an Outlook email message, the corresponding default team signature is inserted as well.

 Edit a team signature #

-The Signatures tab on the Shared Email Templates pane
+The Signatures tab in the add-in pane.

 2. Right-click the signature you want to edit and select Edit in browser.